haacked/haacked.com/_posts/archived/2004/2004-04-14-the-apprentice-meets-top-model.aspx.markdown

 ---
 title: The Apprentice meets Top Model
 date: 2004-04-14 -0800
-tags: []
+tags: [news]
 redirect_from: "/archive/2004/04/13/the-apprentice-meets-top-model.aspx/"
 ---

 Looks like four of the women in the Apprentice posed for FHM.
-They were offered \$250,000 to pose for Playboy, but chose to pose for free for FHM instead.
+They were offered $250,000 to pose for Playboy, but chose to pose for free for FHM instead.

 [The Pic on